pouchdb-community/worker-pouch/README.md

 Plugin to use PouchDB over web workers.
 It transparently proxies all PouchDB API requests to a web worker, so that all IndexedDB and XHR operations are run in a separate thread.
 Supports Firefox and Chrome.

-Basically, WorkerPouch allows you use the PouchDB API exactly as you're used to, but your UI will experience less interruptions, because most of PouchDB's expensive operations are run inside of a worker.
+Basically, WorkerPouch allows you use the PouchDB API like you normally would, but your UI will experience less interruptions, because PouchDB's most expensive operations are run inside of a worker.
 You don't need to set up the worker yourself, because the script is loaded in a [Blob URL](https://developer.mozilla.org/en-US/docs/Web/API/Blob).

 WorkerPouch passes [the full PouchDB test suite](https://travis-ci.org/nolanlawson/socket-pouch).
 It requires PouchDB 5.0.0+.